 What are the risk factors associated with urination problems?

-There are several factors that enhance the probability of acquiring urinary abnormalities.
+Several factors enhance the probability of acquiring urinary abnormalities.
 However, not every person with risk factors gets urinary problems.
 Therefore, the aspects of exposure to urinary disorders usually involve:

 - Birth abnormalities